-In the previous blogs, we discussed the first category of developing math skills which was: Understanding concepts where the student becomes aware of individual facts and information presented and where there is also a fundamental understanding of the mathematical idea presented.
+In the previous blogs, we discussed the first category of developing math skills which was: Understanding math concepts where the student becomes aware of individual facts and information presented and where there is also a fundamental understanding of the mathematical idea presented.

-As a recap, the development of math skills can be broken down into 5 categories which have a high degree of inter-dependency.
+As a recap, the development of math skills can be broken down into 5 categories that have a high degree of inter-dependency.
 These 5 categories are necessary to develop great math skills.
 They are: